wizardsupreme/holographic-meditation-method/docs/database_structure.md

 The registrations table has RLS enabled with the following policies:

-* Insert: Allowed for authenticated users
+* Insert: Allowed for anonymous users (public access)
 * Select: Allowed for authenticated users

 ## Future Considerations